 Your student should also know how to access and use their health plan.
 A simple way for them to do this is by downloading the Asuris app.
 They can search for in-network doctors, pull up a virtual member ID card and more—all in just a few taps.

 For things like sprains, mononucleosis and bronchitis—as well as STD testing and treatment—your college student can go to an urgent care center.
-Another convenient option for minor illnesses and injuries is retail clinics in supermarkets or drug stores—where they can pick up prescriptions and groceries, too.
-Look up clinics and pharmacies near campus (using Find a Doctor to make sure they're in-network), and note the hours they're open.
+Additional convenient options for minor illnesses and injuries are retail clinics in supermarkets or drug stores, where students can pick up prescriptions and groceries, too.
+Look up clinics and pharmacies near campus (using our doctor search to make sure they’re in network) and note the hours they’re open.

 Before heading off, your college-bound kid should have a doctor visit to make sure they're vaccinated for meningitis and are up-to-date on their Tdap booster and HPV vaccines.
 But now is also the time to make appointments for preventive care—like annual checkups or visits with the OB/GYN, dentist or eye doctor.
 Make appointments now for when they're back home for the holidays, so they won't have to worry about it during the school year.